Using an Incentive Spirometer

 Step 2.
 Place your lips tightly around the mouthpiece.

 Make sure the device is upright and not tilted.

 Step 3.
 Inhale as much air as you can through the mouthpiece (don't breath through your nose).

 Hold your breath long enough to keep the balls or disk raised for at least

-Perform this exercise every hour while you're awake, or as your doctor instructs.
+Do this exercise every hour while you're awake, or as your healthcare provider tells you to.

-You will also be taught coughing exercises and be asked to perform them regularly on your own.
+You will also be taught coughing exercises and be asked to do them regularly on your own.